 3. Leaks in the Air Ducts

 Cool and conditioned air passes through a system of ducts before reaching your home’s rooms.
-Air ducts can become leaky or loose insulation over time.
+Air ducts can become leaky or lose insulation over time.
 This can cause air leaks, allowing cool air to escape and making it difficult for your home to reach the temperature you want.
 Schedule an inspection with your local HVAC specialist if your home’s air ducts are older.

 4. Low Refrigerant